Skip to main content

 • Be a student-centered research university

-• Have faculty, staff and administrators that strive to support our students by providing them with the necessary resources to be successful both in and out of the classroom
+• Have faculty, staff and administrators that strive to support our students both in and out of class

-• Take an active role in meeting this goal through general outreach and communication to our parents and family members.
+• Take an active role in meeting this goal through outreach and communication to our parents and family members

-Many incoming college students see their family members as trusted coaches and sources of support in life, which is not likely to change when they begin their Penn State career.
-While your student is beginning a new chapter, we hope you will not underestimate the important role you will continue to play in their lives.
-Students need you to support their growth, development, and independence, and to be a stable force in their ever-changing world.
+Many incoming college students see their family members as trusted coaches and sources of support, which is not likely to change when they begin their Penn State career.
+Students need you to support their growth, development, and independence, and to also be a stable force in their ever-changing world.

-Young adulthood is a time when your relationship changes from an adult-to-child relationship to an adult-to-adult relationship.
-Does this mean that your student doesn’t need you?
-Absolutely not.
-Support your student’s autonomy by actively redefining your relationship, relinquishing unnecessary control, and encouraging responsibility and problem solving.
+Young adulthood is a time when your relationship changes from an adult-child relationship to an adult-adult relationship.
+Support your student’s autonomy by actively redefining your relationship, relinquishing unnecessary control, encouraging personal responsibility and problem solving, and supporting decisions made by your student.
+When a problem arises, be slow to step in and allow your student time to learn how to fix their own problems.

-Expect that your student will not respond to all of your contacts whether by phone, email or even “snail” mail, but know that they appreciate hearing from you.
+Expect that your student will not respond to all your contacts whether by phone/text, email, or even “snail” mail, but know that they appreciate hearing from you.
+Visit, but not too often and not too soon.

 Adapted from Helping your first-year college student succeed: A guide for parents by R. H. Mullendore and L. Hatch (2000).